 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-The appreciation rate along the South Coast has softened and multiple offer situations are now few and far between.
-On the South Coast of Santa Barbara County as of October 4th there were 438 active House/PUD listings (down from 465 in September) and 113 active Condominium listings available for sale (up from 106 in September).
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 178 (41%) of the 438 active House/PUD listings are located in Montecito and Hope Ranch.
+The appreciation rate along the South Coast has softened and there are fewer multiple offer situations, but they still do exist.
+On the South Coast of Santa Barbara County as of February 8th there were 292 active House/PUD listings and 74 active Condominium listings available for sale.
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 126 (43.2%) of the 292 active House/PUD listings are located in Montecito and Hope Ranch.
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
 Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale!

-The Federal Reserve (the Fed) raised the short term rate four times last year; the last raise was to 2.5% in December 2018.
-As signs of a cooling American economy, world economy, trade tensions and possibly Presidential influence, at their July 30-31 meeting the Fed lowered their overnight interest rate by .25% to 2.25% and at their September 17-18th meeting they again reduced the rate to 1.75% to 2%.
-That is the first time the Fed has cut the interest rates since 2008, at the beginning of the Great Recession.
-It now seems to be toss up as to if the Fed will again cut the overnight interest rate at their October 29-30th meeting.
-The average of the 30-year fixed mortgage interest rate as of October 3rd was 3.62% range, far below their recent November 2018 highs of 4.94%.
-If you borrowed $600,000 last November, your monthly payment would be $464 higher than it would be today; that would be a savings of $5,568 a year!
+The Federal Reserve (the Fed) raised the overnight rate four times in 2018 with the last raise to 2.5% in December 2018.
+In 2019 the Fed lowered the overnight interest rate numerous times, thereby reversing all of 2018’s rate increases.
+Fed directors see greater risks of surprises that could prompt another decrease in the overnight rate, than they do in raising the rate anytime soon.
+They have said the coronavirus is an example of a “wild card” and are concerned about the effect it may have on the world economy.
+The average of the 30-year fixed mortgage interest rate as of February 8th was in the 3.375% range, far below their recent November 2018 highs of 4.94%, and the rate for a 15-year fixed mortgage is 2.875%.
+If you borrowed $750,000 in November 2018, your monthly payment would be $688 higher than it would be today; that would be a savings of $8,256 a year!
 To put this all in historical perspective, the lowest 30-year mortgage interest rate since 1970 was recorded in 2012 @ 3.31%, and the highest was recorded in 1981 @ 18.63%.

-Of the 156 sales in September 2019 there were 77 over $1,000,000 which equates to 49% of the total sales, down from 52% in August but up from 30% in July, 27% in June and 26% in May.
+Of the 129 sales in January 2020 there were 78 over $1,000,000 which equates to 60% of the total sales.
 The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-According to Forbes the national average for all cash real estate sales averages 20%; on the South Coast in September 2019, 23% were cash sales, down from 30% in August.
-See the attached for the total list of the 156 properties sold on the South Coast of Santa Barbara County in September 2019.
+According to Forbes the national average for all cash real estate sales averages 20%; on the South Coast in January 2020, 28% were cash sales.
+See the attachment for the total list of the 129 properties sold on the South Coast of Santa Barbara County in January 2020.

-As for the cost of living, Expatistan has compiled data from 90 major metropolitan areas in North America.
-Expatistan’s list of USA metropolitan areas indicates Mountain View, CA (beating out #3 New York City) is the most expensive with a score of 266 and Greensboro, NC is the least expensive with a score of 130.
-Of the top 20 most expensive areas, 8 were in California: #1 Mountain View @ 266, #2 Palo Alto @ 265, #4 San Francisco @ 246, #5 San Jose @ 218, #7 Oakland @ 216, #10 Los Angeles @ 209, #17 San Diego @ 188 and #18 Sacramento @ 187.
+As for the cost of living in February 2020, Expatistan has compiled data from 274 major metropolitan areas worldwide.
+Expatistan’s list indicates Mountain View, CA at #2 is the most expensive area in the USA with a Price Index score of 252 and Memphis, TN at #152 is the least expensive with a score of 125.
+Of the top 20 most expensive areas worldwide, 3 were in California: #1 Mountain View @ 252, #6 San Francisco @ 241 and #12 Oakland @ 213.
+In Southern California Los Angeles came in as #21 @ 198 and San Diego as #34 @ 182.
+The most expensive area to live in the world is #1 Grand Cayman (Cayman Islands) and the least expensive is #274 Madras (India).
 Santa Barbara is not on the list since it is not rated as a major metropolitan area.
-This is a very interesting list to check out: https://www.expatistan.com/cost-of-living/index/north-america .
+This is a very interesting list to check out if you want to compare the cost of living in areas around the world: https://www.expatistan.com/cost-of-living/index .

 Historically the highest Year-to-Date median sales price recorded on the Santa Barbara South Coast was recorded in 2007 at $1,031,500.
-The 2019 Year-to-Date median sales price was $1,004,500.
-The current median sales price has now been hovering just below or just above the historic high for most of 2017, 2018 and now three quarters of the way into 2019.
-This seems to be an indication of a leveling off in market values along the South Coast of Santa Barbara.
+The January 2020 Year-to-Date median sales price was $1,135,000.
+The median sales price has been hovering just below or just above that historic high for most of 2017, 2018 and 2019.
+This is an indication of a leveling off in market values along the South Coast of Santa Barbara.

-Based on the Santa Barbara Multiple Listing Service, as of October 4th, in the City of Santa Barbara there were 162 active House/PUD listings and 57 pending sales, which equates to only a 3 month supply of listings for Buyers to choose from.
+Based on the Santa Barbara Multiple Listing Service, as of February 8th, in the City of Santa Barbara there were 101 active House/PUD listings and 24 pending sales, which equates to a 4.2 month supply of listings for Buyers to choose from.
 Generally up to 3 months of inventory would be considered a Seller’s market where demand is high and inventory is scarce; lower than 2 months of inventory points to a more feverish Seller’s market.
-Historically a 4 to 5 month supply of available inventory would indicate a well-balanced market between Buyers and Sellers.
-Typically over a 6 month supply is considered to be a Buyer’s market where inventory is plentiful; Buyers are slower to make decisions and want to see everything on the market.
-Based on Santa Barbara Multiple Listing Service data and as of October 4th, Carpinteria/Summerland had a 5.1 month supply, Montecito had a 4.8 month supply, Goleta had a 2.1 month supply and Hope Ranch had a 16.5 month supply.
-These inventory statistics indicate that Santa Barbara and Goleta are in a Seller’s market, Carpinteria/Summerland and Montecito are close to being in a balanced market and Hope Ranch is in a Buyer’s market.
-With a total of 122 House/PUD pending sales and only 438 active listings on the South Coast of Santa Barbara County, there is only a 3.6 (down from 3.8 in September) month supply of House/PUD listings to choose from.
-With a total of 52 Condominium pending sales and only 113 active listings on the South Coast of Santa Barbara County, there is a 2.2 month supply (up from 1.9 in September) of Condominium listings for Buyers to choose from.
-Buyers do seem to be moving much more cautiously than they did just a few months ago and some are taking their time assessing all their options along the South Coast of Santa Barbara County.
-There is a very informative article by local economist Robert Niehaus on the impact of the January 9, 2018 debris flow on the Montecito real estate market, check it out at http://www.rdniehaus.com/rdn/wp-content/uploads/2019/03/RDN_Montecito-Debris-Flow_Housing-Market-Impact_03-19.pdf .
+Historically a 4 to 5 month supply of available inventory would indicate a fairly well-balanced market between Buyers and Sellers.
+Typically a 6+ month supply is considered to be a Buyer’s market where inventory is plentiful; Buyers are slower to make decisions and want to see everything on the market.
+Based on Santa Barbara Multiple Listing Service data and as of February 8th, Carpinteria/Summerland had a 3.6 month supply, Montecito had a 7.85 month supply, Goleta had a 1.38 month supply and Hope Ranch had a 24 month supply.
+These inventory statistics indicate that Carpinteria/Summerland and Goleta are in a Seller’s market, Santa Barbara’s market is fairly balanced, while Hope Ranch and Montecito are in a Buyer’s market.
+With a total of 72 House/PUD pending sales and only 292 active listings on the South Coast of Santa Barbara County, there is a 4 month supply of House/PUD listings to choose from.
+With a total of 38 Condominium pending sales and only 74 active listings on the South Coast of Santa Barbara County, there is a 1.9 month supply of Condominium listings for Buyers to choose from.

-The ramifications of the Federal tax cuts, planned increase in government spending, limits on mortgage interest deductions, rising insurance premiums, recent stock market corrections, trade tensions between China, Canada, Mexico and Europe, the Federal $10,000 limit on State tax deductions and the memories of the fire damage & debris flows in Montecito are a concern to many Buyers along the South Coast of Santa Barbara.
+The ramifications of the Federal tax cuts, planned increase in government spending, home insurance availability & rising premiums, trade tensions between China, Canada, Mexico and Europe, worries about the coronavirus and how it may effect the world’s economy, the Federal $10,000 limit on State tax deductions and the memories of the fire damage & debris flows in Montecito are still concerns to many Buyers along the South Coast of Santa Barbara.
 The median sales priced Santa Barbara home would translate to a real estate tax of $15,000+/- per year.
 Only time will tell how all these influences will play out and how they will affect Santa Barbara neighborhood values in the long run.
 As always, supply and demand dynamics have and will affect the South Coast of the Santa Barbara Real Estate Market for a long time to come.